Raju Bhavsar: Early days

 From the age of 16 he showed potential and at the age of 19 he was selected in Maharashtra men's team for Senior nationals.

 Raju was picked up by a professional team "Vanaz Engineers", Pune.
 After playing for 4 years he was offered a job by national carrier "Air India" at Mumbai.

 Playing style

-Having equal command over raiding and defence, Raju Bhavsar was one of the finest all-rounders of his time.
-He was a quick both side raider and solid right center.
+Having equal command over raiding and defence, Raju Bhavsar was a notable all-rounder.
+He was a both side raider and solid right center.
 He is the only player who has played on all 4 defensive positions for Maharashtra men's team in Nationals.
 He was known as master strategist and tactician.